MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Update-MgSecurityThreatIntelligence.md

       - `[Host <IMicrosoftGraphSecurityHost>]`: host
       - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when Microsoft Defender Threat Intelligence observed this web component.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
       - `[Name <String>]`: A name running on the artifact, for example, Microsoft IIS.
       - `[Version <String>]`: The component version running on the artifact, for example, v8.5.
-This should not be assumed to be strictly numerical.
+This shouldn't be assumed to be strictly numerical.
     - `[Cookies <IMicrosoftGraphSecurityHostCookie[]>]`: The hostCookies that are associated with this host.
-    - `[FirstSeenDateTime <DateTime?>]`: The first date and time this host was observed.
+    - `[FirstSeenDateTime <DateTime?>]`: The first date and time when this host was observed.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
-For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+    - `[HostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are associated with this host, where this host is either the parentHost or childHost.
     - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when this host was observed.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
-For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+    - `[ParentHostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are associated with a host, where that host is the childHost and has an incoming pairing with a parentHost.
     - `[PassiveDns <IMicrosoftGraphSecurityPassiveDnsRecord[]>]`: Passive DNS retrieval about this host.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[Artifact <IMicrosoftGraphSecurityArtifact>]`: artifact